 I’ve often asked myself, who am I to share my ideas and opinions, especially when they go against conventional beliefs?
-Fear of rejection, criticism, not belonging, making mistakes and not being good enough has held me back.
-Interestingly, these are the very fears a patriarchal system, conventional parenting and schooling instill in us, and on which authoritarianism thrives.
-This is how control and oppression works.
+Fear of rejection, criticism, not belonging, making mistakes, as well as being wrong and not good enough, has held me back.
+Interestingly, these are the very fears a patriarchal system, conventional parenting and schooling instil in us, and on which authoritarianism thrives.
+This is how control and oppression work.

 “Do the best you can until you know better.
 Then when you know better, do better.” – Maya Angelou

 And sometimes, as parents, even when we know better, we mess up.
-In my work, I say every day is a new opportunity for connection and to do it differently.
+In my work, I say, every day is a new opportunity for connection and to do it differently.
 I believe it’s never too late to set our relationships with our kids on a new course.
-It’s a vulnerable process, which takes courage, self-awareness and a great deal of self-compassion.
+It’s a vulnerable process, which takes introspection, self-awareness, courage and a great deal of self-compassion.
 More knowledge and understanding can come with feelings of shame and regret about the things we did or said as parents before we knew better – and even when we do.

 For me, this is the work: embracing vulnerability to educate ourselves, listening actively, seeing from another’s perspective, reflecting, questioning, seeking to understand, learn, grow and heal – even and especially when it feels uncomfortable.

-I don’t define myself as a “parenting expert”, and I don’t “teach” parenting, though I do have qualifications, expertise, as well as over 20 years of education and experience.
-More than in teaching, I believe in sharing what I know and holding space for others to find their own answers, supporting them on their individual journey.
+I don’t define myself as a “parenting expert” and I don’t “teach” parenting, though I do have qualifications, expertise, as well as over 20 years of education and experience.
+More than in teaching, I believe in sharing what I know and helping others find their own answers, supporting them on their individual journey.
 The answers we find ourselves will serve us more than if we rely only on those given to us by others.
 As Teacher Tom so eloquently puts it, I’m in the business of learning, not teaching.

-It’s not my job or desire to tell other parents what to do.
-There is no one way to be a peaceful parent.
-Some key principles, sure, but the solutions we find for everyday situations and challenges will be as individual as our kids and family situations.
+There is no one, prescriptive way to be a peaceful and respectful parent.
+I’m against violence and there are some key principles, sure, but the solutions we find for everyday situations and challenges will be as individual as our kids and family situations.
 The way we find the path that works for our individual families and needs is through vulnerability, learning to be ok with the discomfort and uncertainty that comes with there not being an instruction manual or quick fixes and looking for answers in our relationships and in ourselves.

 Vulnerability and privilege